- 2 Bedrooms

-Ensure that you understand the cancellation policy before booking.
-Vacation home management companies and rental owners often offer their guests the choice to buy trip insurance.
-Trip insurance shields the renter against emergencies and weather events, It provides peace of mind should disaster strike.
+Make sure you are familiar with the cancellation policy before booking.
+Vacation home management companies and rental owners often offer their guests the choice to purchase trip insurance.
+Trip insurance defends the renter against emergencies and weather events, It gives reassurance should catastrophe strike.

-Make sure that you get the property manager's contact number and entry/exit procedures for your rental home.
-We recommend saving the contact's information in your cell phone and wallet.
+Be sure you get the manager's contact phone number and entry/exit procedures for your vacation property.
+We recommend storing the contact's information in your cell phone and wallet.

 During your Stay

-- Make sure to protect the owner (and your things!) by keeping the vacation rental secured when you are away, exactly like you would at home.
+- Ensure you protect the rental owner (and your things!) by keeping the vacation home secured while you are away, exactly like you would at home.

-- Double-check each room of the rental to be sure you've gathered all personal belongings.
+- Double-check every room of the rental to be sure you've gathered all personal belongings.

-- Once everything is out, begin a walk-through of the property to make certain no property damage occurred in the course of your remain.
-We suggest walking through with the rental manager whenever feasible (this isn't always the case)..
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- Make sure to walk through the rental one last time and look for damages.
+We suggest walking through with the rental manager whenever feasible (often this isn't possible)..
+If the property manager is not available, ensure that you take photos of the property to record its condition.

 Hold a debrief with the people in your group.
-Did they love their rental?
-Maybe everything ended up being ideal and you're excited to reserve the same property for next year.
-If the rental property was not perfect, and you will better recognize how to filter your search for the next time.
+How did they like the property?
+We hope this guide helped you find a great home away from home.
+If the property was not perfect, and you will better understand how to filter your search next time.